Navigating the New Normal: A Guide to Diversity Recruitment

 9. Ensuring Fair Hiring Processes

-- Be aware of potential biases within your organization.
+- Stay aware of potential biases within your organization and actively work to address them.

 10. Retention of a Diverse Workforce

-Retaining a diverse workforce is as important as recruiting one.
+Retaining a diverse workforce is equally important as recruiting one.
+To achieve this, it’s crucial to ensure that internal hiring processes are fair and transparent.

 11. Promoting Internal Fairness and Inclusivity